 Entry tickets are available at the front counter located within the National Anzac Centre or at The Forts Store Boutique.
 Tickets may be purchased using cash, EFTPOS or Visa and MasterCard credit cards only.
-Participating accommodation partners may also have tickets available for sale.

 Personal Cheques, Bitcoin, Diners, and American Express are not accepted.

 - Is it free to visit Princess Royal Fortress?